 “If you want to go fast, go alone.
 If you want to go far, go together.” - African Proverb

 Shola Richards’ life’s mission is an ambitious one: To end generations of professional suffering, simply by changing how we treat each other at work.
 Whether it is through his dynamic keynote speeches, his two published books, or his weekly email series that is read in over 160 countries—Shola’s core message is that everyone deserves a healthy work environment, because the quality and meaning of our work shines when we do.

 In this engaging, fun and deeply actionable keynote talk, Shola will introduce participants to the transcendent African word, Ubuntu (pronounced, oo-BOON-too), which is translated to mean, “I am, because we are”.
 Additionally, Shola will share how Ubuntu, along with three powerful questions, can be used to create high-levels of collegiality, professionalism and civility on any work team.
 If you’re looking for practical strategies combined with some hard-hitting inspiration, then you will love this session.

-Leaders in the Exponential Age are made—not born.
-Leadership takes many forms, but the key to empowerment is grasping the five Habits that all successful leaders practice to achieve success and happiness in this digitally paced world.
+Leaders in the Exponential Age are made — not born.
+Leadership takes many forms, but the key to empowerment is grasping the five habits that all successful leaders practice to achieve success and happiness in this digitally paced world.
 Embracing these habits will help you become more productive, reduce stress and drive success.
-With pioneering video-storytelling techniques, this motivating message from Erik Qualman is entertaining, educating, and most importantly empowering.
+With pioneering video-storytelling techniques, this motivating message from Erik Qualman is entertaining, educating and, more importantly, empowering.

 · Why multitasking is killing you & your business.